Hands up who loves pakora? OK hands up who wants baked pakora?

 And there you have it!

 I recommend that you serve them with chutney.
 For the recipe video, I whipped up a beetroot chutney.
-Mango chutney is also awesome.
+Mango chutney is also awesome and everyone adores it.
 Check out my mango chutney here: Fresh Mango & Ginger Chutney Recipe

 At the time of writing this, I am staying up in a remote location in the middle of nowhere without a proper kitchen.
 I have been baking these in a little electric oven that I bought, although I can’t wait to make them in a massive batch when I get myself into a bigger kitchen again.